rhann/CAPP-30370-Final/README.md

- *Each page has a CSS animation that runs on a continuous loop (the shamrock at the bottom right of each page) *Each page has a CSS animation that runs on user interaction (the nav buttons that switch color on mouse hover) *Each page has a background image at the tablet and desktop size
+ *Each page has a CSS animation that runs on a continuous loop (the shamrock at the bottom right of each page) *Each page has a CSS animation that runs on user interaction (the nav buttons that switch color on mouse hover) *Each page has a background image at the tablet and desktop size *Each page has a jQuery interaction on the copyright logo in the footer of each page